snowflakedb/snowflake-connector-net/README.md

 =====
 Prerequisites
 -------------
-This project is developed under Visual Studio 2015.
+This project is developed under Visual Studio 2017.
 All other version of visual studio is not supported.
+Library target is under .NET Framework 4.6 and .NET Standard 2.0.

 Steps
 -----